mikkopparviainen/xgboosttest/README.md

 # xgboostest

 xboosttest explores extreme boost test algorithm for time series prediction.
-This is taken from a blog post by Jason Brownlee on March 19, 2021 in XGBoost [https://machinelearningmastery.com/xgboost-for-time-series-forecasting/](https://machinelearningmastery.com/xgboost-for-time-series-forecasting/) appended with my own comments.
+This is taken from a blog post by Jason Brownlee on March 19, 2021 in XGBoost [https://machinelearningmastery.com/xgboost-for-time-series-forecasting/](https://machinelearningmastery.com/xgboost-for-time-series-forecasting/) augmented with my own comments.

 ## What's included